 By sixteen Cornelius’ tensions with his father grew to the point that he was ready to sign up for one of the ocean going ships.
-His mother would hear none of it.
+His mother would hear nothing of it.
 He coaxed and she coaxed until a suitable compromise could be found.
-If he cleared 3 acres of his aunt’s land he could keep the $100 and buy a used sailboat he had seen down at the wharf.
+If he cleared 3 acres of his aunt’s land he could keep the $100 she was offering and buy a used sailboat he had seen down at the wharf.
 He could use that to get a business going transporting people and goods across the Bay to Manhattan.
 He got to be on the water.
 The $100 could be considered a loan.

 He returned his mother’s loan tenfold after one year.